ztflmm/thrustorqueblog/_posts/2023-03-20-first-post-on-new-template.md

   - update
 ---

-First post after migrated to the Jekyll minimal mistake theme, still need to figure out the Categories; Tags; About pages still linking to the old theme pages.
+First post after migrated to the Jekyll minimal mistake theme, still need to figure out the Categories; Tags; About pages linking to the old theme pages.
 I will start posting thrust and torque contents in the coming months.